Bodhalemrun/ETG_Internship-Python/README.md

 In this project I have made about Inventory Management Sytem which has the good products of the shop.

 # About the Repository?
-I have learnt about json, NoSQL Database.
+I have learnt about json,SQL Database.

 # Features
 1) In this project there is adding the products to the cart.